In Love and Death: Composition and music

 Loudwire stated that the album "features some of the Used’s most melodic moments."
 Prior to recording, McCracken claimed there would be "a lot more piano-based songs than guitar-riff rock songs" on the album.
 He added that they "definitely want to keep it eclectic and mix it all up", incorporating each members different taste in music.
 He said the album "definitely still [sounds like] the Used" and that the group "went [into] a lot of different places that I never thought we would go for sure".
 He added that there was "a lot [of] brighter tones and ... dance-y rhythms".
 The album's vocals have been described as "strained and tortured."
 The album's sound has been described as emo, punk rock and alternative rock.
+Additionally, some consider it to be a "scene album".

+The album's lyrics explore themes such as acceptance, regret, remorse and self-reflection.
 Similar to their debut, McCracken said "a lot of the songs are personal but ... written in a way that you're not gonna necessarily know what I'm talking about, but you'll definitely be able to get involved and make it your own".
 Overall, he said it was "all about loss and love and tragedy and just regular everyday things we all go through".
 "I Caught Fire" is about "looking closely at a relationship that you kind of cherish", according to McCracken.
 McCracken said "All That I've Got" is about "moments in time.
 The more I've thought about living, I realize that our lives are made up of seconds and moments and memories".
 McCracken wrote "Hard to Say" about his ex-girlfriend Kate two years prior.
 Following her death, the group "decided for sure" about its inclusion on the album.
 McCracken added it "means a lot to me because of all the good times I shared with her".
 "Cut Up Angels" is about "a relationship with someone you love so much that you could absolutely kill them", according to McCracken.
 Discussing "Lunacy Fringe", McCracken said the track reminded him of "[the Cure's] 'Lovecats' meets [Soft Cell's] 'Tainted Love' a little bit".